-A – Map of ECWANDC17
+ATTACHMENT A – Map of ECWANDC17

-B – Board Structure and Voting18
+ATTACHMENT B – Board Structure and Voting18

 ARTICLE I

+NAME

 The Name of this organization shall be Empowerment Congress West Area Neighborhood Development Council (ECWANDC).
 The ECWANDC grew out of the “Campaign for a New Eighth District” initiated by Councilman Mark Ridley-Thomas on January 23, 1992, to enhance the quality of life for residents.
-Starting in 2002, the ECWANDC is now part of a citywide system of neighborhood councils established under Article X of the Los Angeles City Charter to promote more citizen participation in government and make government more responsive to local needs.
+Starting in 2002, the ECWANDC is now part of a citywide system of neighborhood councils established under Article IX of the Los Angeles City Charter to promote more citizen participation in government and make government more responsive to local needs.

 ARTICLE II

+PURPOSE AND MISSION

-The ECWANDC is a vehicle for individuals/stakeholders to shape the policies and decisions which affect their lives.
+ECWANDC is a vehicle for individuals/stakeholders to shape the policies and decisions which affect their lives.
 The mission of the ECWANDC is to continuously improve the quality of life for stakeholders and ensure a safe, healthy and economically sustainable community.
 The neighborhood council is dedicated to:

-Working with community stakeholders and City officials to identify community concerns, develop solutions and advocate for the necessary resources and/or public policies to meet the needs of the community.;
+Working with stakeholders and City officials to identify community concerns, develop solutions and advocate for the necessary resources and/or public policies to meet the needs of the community.

 Promoting and increasing civic engagement and community participation in government through the timely access to information, decision making and opportunities for leadership;